Society

 On July 1, 2026, a new Taiwan regulation on human drugs used for companion animals is set to take effect.
 Of 701 appr...

-In October 2025, Lai Ching-te presided over the commissioning of the M1A2T tank battalion at Hukou.
-That same month, ...
+In October 2025, Lai Ching-te presided over the activation of an M1A2T tank battalion in Hukou.
+That same month, form...

 Taiwan's Public Health and Epidemic Response System